The Exam Changed on July 9, 2026

 How GanttGrind Handles Both

-GanttGrind covers both content outlines as separate tracks.
+GanttGrind keeps both content outlines as separate tracks — ECO 2026 as the current, default track, and ECO 2021 kept live as a legacy bank for the candidates who still need it.
 When you practice, you select your content outline, and all sessions, mastery tracking, and full exam simulations are scoped to that outline's question bank and domain weights.

 If you've already sat for the exam, upload your score report — every data point helps the prediction engine give more accurate guidance to the candidates who come after you.